hemangshah/printer/README.md

 - [x] All logs - Track all the logs and print all at once.
 - [x] Future Logs – A function which will print a log after a certain time.
 - [x] Skipping logs for a particular file.
+- [x] Delegate calls for to let you know the Printer logged.
+- [ ] Log Stats.
+Example: Total Logs.
+Logs from Files.
+Filters Applied.
 - [ ] Maintain a log file separately.
 - [ ] Log application events.
 Example: Background/Foreground events.
 - [ ] Open a ViewController to show up all the logs.
 Possible functions: Filter, Search, Print(!), and Share logs.
-- [ ] Delegate calls for to let you know the Printer logged.

 <b>Have an idea for improvements of this class?
 Please open an [issue](https://github.com/hemangshah/printer/issues/new).</b>